d4em0n/nationality-classify/README.md

 - Turkish
 - Indonesia
 - Vietnam
+- Czech

 # Result
 For testing, we use 35080 mix names from available countries.
-Using `evaluation.py` we get 96.22% accuracy
+Using `evaluation.py` we get 96.25% accuracy

 # Confusion Matrix
 ![Confusion Matrix](./conf_matrix.png)